TETANUS VACCINE INJURIES

 Tetanus Vaccines and the Vaccine Injury Table

-Under the NVICP, certain injuries and/or adverse reactions are presumed to have been caused by a particular vaccine if the first onset of symptoms occurs within a specified timeframe.
-When an injury or adverse reaction qualifies for the presumption, it is considered a “Table Injury”.
-The importance of qualifying as a “Table Injury” is that the Court will award you compensation for your injury unless the opposing counsel is able to demonstrate that something other than the vaccine actually caused your injury or adverse reaction.
-Unfortunately, only some injuries are considered a “Table Injury” and afforded the important presumption that the vaccine caused the injury or adverse reaction.
-Some examples of table injuries related to tetanus vaccines are listed below.
+The importance of qualifying as a “Table Injury” is that the Court will award you compensation unless the opposing counsel is able to demonstrate that something other than the vaccine caused your injury or adverse reaction.
+Unfortunately, only some injuries are considered a “Table Injury” and afforded this presumption.
+Some examples are listed below.

 Anaphylaxis Caused by Tetanus Vaccine